The Most Dangerous Game (1932 film): Reissues and home media

+Eureka Entertainment issued a Blu-ray edition of the film in the United Kingdom on October 22, 2022.

 Reception

 Box office

 The film made a profit of $75,000 during its first year of release.
 It grossed $443,000 on a $219,000 budget.
 The discrepancies between these figures are because the cost of distribution was not included in the budget for the production of the film.
 Editor Archie Marshek reported that people walked out of the film most often in two places: during the trophy room scene with the head floating in a jar, and when McCrea breaks a man's back.
 Parts of the trophy room sequence, where Zaroff explained how he killed two stuffed human "trophies," were cut before release.

 Critical reviews

 At the time of The Most Dangerous Game's release, critic Mordaunt Hall wrote in the New York Times that it was a "highly satisfactory melodrama" with "originality, which, [...] compensates for some of its gruesome ideas and its weird plot."
 Hall praised the performance of Leslie Banks, stating that he overshadowed the other actors.
 At Motion Picture Herald, Leo Meehan called it a "shocker picture" but "radically different from any of the others", with "the feeling of an oldtime serial, all boiled down and packed into one feature film."
 Joe Bigelow, writing under the name "Bige" at Variety wrote that the film was a "would-be thriller whose efforts at horrifying are not very effective."
 He criticized the acting as well, writing that McCrea was "too cool amidst all the excitement," and that Wray "had no opportunity to be anything but decorative."

 Decades later, author and film critic Leonard Maltin gave the film three out of four stars, calling it "a vivid telling of Richard Connell's oft-filmed story", while British critic and encyclopaedist Leslie Halliwell likewise awarded three stars, deeming the film a "dated but splendidly shivery melodrama with moments of horror and humor and mystery, and a splendidly photographed chase sequence".
 British magazine Time Out gave the film a positive review, praising the film's acting, and suspense, calling it "one of the best and most literate movies from the great days of horror".
 Writing at American Cinematographer in 1997, George E. Turner called the cinematography in The Most Dangerous Game a tour de force.
 He noted the standout performance from Banks as Zaroff whose twisted hobby becomes "disturbingly evident".
 In a book on films about hunting, a genre The Most Dangerous Game started, Bryan Senn praised Creelman's adaptation.
 Senn wrote that the film avoids any actual romance plot, which would be implausible, and improves upon the dialogue in Connell's original story.
 Senn praised the film's use to subjective camera, where a mobile camera shows the point of view of the fleeing Rainsford and Eve.
 Despite some dated slang, Senn called the film a "thrilling and timeless piece of cinema history".